mt2017-tartu-shared-task/nmt-system-A/README.md

 ## Final words
-- New translation looks better and more interpretable than the translation with the baseline model.
+- New translations look better and more interpretable than the translation with the baseline model.
 - The main difficulties: a huge queue to HPC machines, sometimes human translation was not correct (see example in [Report 2](https://github.com/mt2017-tartu-shared-task/nmt-system-A/blob/master/reports/Report2_MaLi.md))
-- We have built our models by using sockeye and OpenNMT-py, we used with BPE and wordsegmentation splitting, we used Moses scripts, so we learned a lot of new things.
+- We have built our models by using sockeye and OpenNMT-py, we used with BPE and sentencepiece splitting, we used Moses scripts, so we learned a lot of new things.

 ## Team members: